lef-fan/aria/README.md

 We encourage users to exercise discernment, judgment, and thorough consideration when utilizing information from Aria.
 Your use of this service constitutes acceptance of these disclaimers and limitations.

 Should you have any doubts regarding the accuracy or suitability of Aria's responses, we advise consulting with qualified professionals or experts in the relevant field.

+## License Information

+### ❗ Important Note:
+While this project is open-source, the usage of some of the components it depends on are not.